Jump to main content

 Please note your interest and qualifications for a graduate assistant position in your UNC Graduate School Application Personal Statement.

-The Master of Science in Dietetics with Dietetic Internship at the University of Northern Colorado is accredited by the Accreditation Council for Education in Nutrition & Dietetics (ACEND®) through 2021 and adheres to the knowledge, skills, and competencies described by the Academy of Nutrition & Dietetics.
+The Master of Science in Dietetics with Dietetic Internship at the University of Northern Colorado is accredited by the Accreditation Council for Education in Nutrition & Dietetics (ACEND®), the accrediting agency for the Academy of Nutrition and Dietetics.

 The Accreditation Council for Education in Nutrition and Dietetics is the accrediting agency for education programs preparing students for careers as registered dietitian nutritionists or nutrition and dietetics technicians, registered.
 ACEND® serves and protects students and the public by assuring the quality and continued improvement of nutrition and dietetics education programs.
 ACEND® is recognized by the U.S. Department of Education as a Title IV gatekeeper.
 This recognition affirms that ACEND® meets national standards and is a reliable authority on the quality of nutrition and dietetics education programs.